hannesdatta/course-odcm/content/docs/modules/week1/_index.md

 -->

 ## Livestream 2
-- Q&A/walk-through for this week's tutorials
+- Q&A/walk-through for this week's tutorial

 <!--
 - Generate ideas for academic research